Giza-PMS-B/PMS_Frontend_Admin/VALIDATION_MESSAGES.md

 ### Number of Slots Field Validation (Leaf Sites Only)

 **Required Field Error:**
-- "Number of slots is required"
+- "This field is required"

 **Value Range Errors:**
 - "Minimum value is 1"